Dayot Upamecano: Red Bull Salzburg

-After attracting the attention of a number of major European clubs, including Manchester United, Upamecano joined Red Bull Salzburg in July 2015 for a reported fee of €2.2 million.
+After attracting the attention of a number of major European clubs, Upamecano joined Red Bull Salzburg in July 2015 for a reported fee of €2.2 million.
 He was an unused substitute in Red Bull's UEFA Champions League game against Malmö FF on 29 July 2015.
 He made his professional debut for Red Bull's farm team, FC Liefering, two days later, in a 2–1 league win against St. Pölten.
 On 19 March 2016, he made his league debut with Red Bull Salzburg in a 2–1 win over SV Mattersburg.

 In the first half of the 2016–17 season, Upamecano earned a regular place with the first team in both league and Europa League matches.